In select summers, Wheaton students learn alongside professors and other archaeologists as they join the Tel Shimron Excavations program.

 - Prerequisites: None

-- Eligibility: Open to Wheaton College students and non-Wheaton students
+- Eligibility: Open to Wheaton College students in good standing

 - Sponsor Organization: Museum of the Bible